Jonathan-L-Davidson/VoxelModeller/README.md

 <p><i>This project was created for my university assignment, Tools Development; which we are tasked to create a tool to assist game developers.</i></p>

+## Installation

+Just simply run `npm install` in a terminal in the root folder, then run `npm build` for testing.
+I suggest using VSCode as there are preset tasks you can use.

 ## External Software used

 ### <a href=https://github.com/electron-react-boilerplate/electron-react-boilerplate/>Utilising the Electron React Boilerplate</a>